 We love winter road trips because they let us explore new areas of Virginia from the warmth and comfort of the Funness-mobile.
 Recently, we headed to the Northern Neck, a peninsula east of Fredericksburg, bounded by the Potomac and Rappahannock Rivers.

 Heading southeast on route 218, we made brief stops at Fairview Beach and Caledon State Park.
-The Smoot house Visitor Center at Caledon is closed for the winter, but there are several hiking trails through the woods and out to the Potomac.
+The Smoot House Visitor Center at Caledon is closed in the winter, but there are several hiking trails through the woods and out to the Potomac.

-We had planned to have lunch at the highly rated Lighthouse Restaurant in Colonial Beach, but it was closed.
-Instead we enjoyed delicious steamed shrimp, properly coated in Old Bay, at the casual Kelsea’s Kitchen.
+We had planned to have lunch at the highly-rated Lighthouse Restaurant in Colonial Beach, but it was closed.
+Instead, we enjoyed delicious steamed shrimp, properly coated in Old Bay, at the casual Kelsea's Kitchen (now closed).

 George Washington Birthplace

-A bit further south, George Washington Birthplace National Monument recreates the setting of George Washington’s first three years and establishes his upbringing and future as a Virginia gentleman farmer.
-The site is impressive, with a large Visitor Center, recreations of the homestead, natural trails and farmland, and beautiful views of the tidewater lands similar to what George would have experienced.
+A bit further south, George Washington Birthplace National Monument recreates the setting of George Washington's first three years and establishes his upbringing and future as a Virginia gentleman farmer.
+The site is impressive, with a large Visitor Center, recreations of the homestead, natural trails and farmland.
+Beautiful views capture the tidewater lands similar to what George would have experienced.

 As you enter the park, you'll drive toward a one-tenth size replica of DC's Washington Monument.

 A Park Ranger took us into the house to view rooms stocked with period and reproduction pieces, including three items that belonged to the Washington family.
-In the Withdrawing Room, you’ll see as round tea table that was in the Washington’s house when it burned.
-Outbuildings include a kitchen, workshop and weaving room.
+In the Withdrawing Room, you'll see a round tea table that was in Washington's house when it burned.
+Outbuildings include a kitchen, workshop, and weaving room.